 These are some 100% crops to show the sharpness (final after post processing).

-For a DX or APS-C camera user, it is a very good choice for landscape astrophotography.
-A nice and sharp lens for usual landscapes as well, after stopping down to f/5.6 or f/8.
+For a DX or APS-C camera user, tokina is a very good choice milky way and astrophotography.
+A nice and sharp lens for landscapes and architecture photography as well.
+Good sharpness at f/2.8 which becomes excellent when stopped down to f/5.6 or f/8.
 With 16-85mm, I used to feel the need for even wider field of view.
-Now that too is solved; Tokina is wide enough.
+Now that is solved; Tokina is wide enough.